emscripten-core/emscripten/site/source/docs/porting/simd.rst

      - ⚠️ Does not have direct implementation, but is emulated using fast NEON instructions
    * - vmull_n
      - ⚠️ Does not have direct implementation, but is emulated using fast NEON instructions
+   * - vmull_lane
+     - ❌ Will be emulated with slow instructions, or scalarized
    * - vmull_high
      - ❌ Will be emulated with slow instructions, or scalarized
    * - vmvn